jaydeepw/android-mvvm/README.md

 [Filtering matches](https://github.com/sparknetworks/coding_exercises_options/blob/master/filtering_matches/README.md)

 # Getting Started
+- Clone the repository
-- Import the project using Android Studio stable version
+- Import the directory `MatchFilter` from the repo using Android Studio stable version
 - Update the `SERVER_URL` to your local IP address in `app/build.gradle` in the build variant that you are using `release` or `debug`
 - Update `network_security_config.xml` in the app with your IP address to allow connecting to [this](https://github.com/jaydeepw/backend-snetworks) local server
 - Run the app on emulator or device